Deliver ultra efficient transport solutions in a scale that makes the planet and cities velovely

 We knew we were really on to something with a narrow, high stability, four wheel cargo bike with a comfy seat instead of a saddle.
 The semi-trailer was prototyped already at prototype 1 stage, and we realised that this bike would also make a very attractive city logistics vehicle.
 Linda and Dennis joined Velove with their product development and mass production experience from Better Shelter.
 We found some financing together and could hire the world class dutch bike engineers Flevobike for the third prototype in 2014.

 We have developed the Armadillo and the City container by testing the products in real world operations, listening carefully to what customers say and doing the development in as many iterations as needed.
 When we now put the Armadillo into production there have been five earlier versions of it: Prototype 1-3, early pre-series and late pre-series.
 The City Container has also had three prototypes before the current design.
-From long bike adventures, Gothenburg-Copenhagen (350 km), Gothenburg-Stockholm (600 km) and along the Rhine (500 km) and the hard testing from logistics operators Pling and DHL, we have received valuable input that has strongly affected the development.
+From long bike adventures, Gothenburg-Copenhagen (350 km), Gothenburg-Stockholm (600 km) and along the Rhine (500 km) and the hard testing from logistics operators Pling, DHL, DB Schenker and Hermes, we have received valuable input that has strongly affected the development.
 It has led to the capable, agile and comfortable human powered vehicle we are now excited to see putting smiles on peoples faces as they are replacing vans!